sygi/AutoCompiler-codeforces/README.md

 **IMPORTANT:**
 - note that you will have to print an empty line in the output.
 - for example, if you have to print one number, you should do `cout << NUMBER << "\n";`.

-If you find, report any bugs at *vladtarniceru@gmail.com*.